 This study shows that the age at the start of the treatment and the deformational plagiocephaly severity affect the duration and effectiveness of helmet therapy.
 The success of the treatment is determined largely by these two factors.
 Using multiple regression analyses, it is possible to estimate the reduction of a deformational plagiocephaly treated with helmet therapy.

 The age at which the treatment starts, and the severity of the case have the most influence on the effectiveness of the treatment

 However, the type of helmets used today have many disadvantages.
 First, economically they represent a large investment for a treatment which first and for most has a cosmetic purpose.
-Physically, these helmets tend not to go hand in hand with the patient's comfort; it is heavy, causes irritations, redness of skin and it isn't water resistant, etc. Therefore, here at Spentys we want to provide a new and improved solution: a waterproof, air permeable, custom-made, featherweight and financially speaking accessible helmet.
+Physically, these helmets tend not to go hand in hand with the patient's comfort; it is heavy, causes irritations, redness of the skin, and it isn't water-resistant, etc. Therefore, here at Spentys, we want to provide a new and improved solution: a waterproof, air-permeable, custom-made, featherweight, and financially speaking accessible helmet.
 However, to obtain such an improvement, a 3D scanning software has been developed by Spentys in order to make this technology attainable to doctors, surgeons and all medical personnel.